 What is Plantar Fasciitis?

 Plantar fasciitis is a common condition that affects millions of people every year.
 So what is plantar fasciitis and can chiropractic care help it?
 The plantar fascia is a band of connective tissue on the bottom of the foot from the heel to the toes.
 Plantar fasciitis is an inflammation of this tissue.
 Pain on the bottom of the foot is the most common symptom.
 Plantar fasciitis pain is often worse in the morning and then may improve after a person has been up and moving around for a while.
 The pain can be present in both feet or may only be present on one foot.
+Also, people with plantar fasciitis as well as bone spurs may have more pain in their feet than someone without heel spurs.

 Plantar Fasciitis Risk Factors and Symptoms